QEWD-Courier/Ripple-Qewd-MS/README.md

 - When all the MicroServices are running, start the browser application: see the README file in the */conductor-service-phr* folder.

+## The OpenEHR Jumper Functionality

+OpenEHR Jumper automates the fetching and updating of OpenEHR data, avoiding the need for hand-crafted AQL and Flat JSON definitions.
+Instead, OpenEHR Jumper just needs to know the name of each OpenEHR Template that you're interested in using.

+For details on how to configure, initialise and use the OpenEHR Jumper technology, see the README file in the */cdr-service-openehr* folder.

 ### Running the PHR as a patient / individual user